40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/readme.md

 # FortiGate Active/Passive High Available Dual-AD Deployment

 ## 1. Introduction
-This Terraform template v0.12x deploys a High Availability pair of FortiGate Next-Generation Firewalls accompanied by the required infrastructure.
+This Terraform template deploys a High Availability pair of FortiGate Next-Generation Firewalls accompanied by the required infrastructure.

 ## 2. Deployment Options

 One of the options below can be picked to deploy FortiGate A/P HA solution in OCI platform:
-- [Existing VCN](https://github.com/40net-cloud/fortinet-oci-solutions/tree/main/FortiGate/Active-Passive/Dual-AD/Existing-VCN) (VCN, regional subnets and IGW should be created already)
+- [Existing VCN](https://github.com/40net-cloud/fortinet-oci-solutions/tree/main/FortiGate/Active-Passive/Dual-AD/Existing-VCN) (VCN and IGW should be created already)
 - [New VCN](https://github.com/40net-cloud/fortinet-oci-solutions/tree/main/FortiGate/Active-Passive/Dual-AD/New-VCN) (template creates all required components including a new VCN)

 An additional OCI configuration is required for the OCI SDN-Connector using IAM roles (see documentation [configuring SDN connector](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/oci-administration-guide/442167/sdn-connector-integration-with-oci))</br>